synweap15/calendar-convert/README.md

 Tired of converting timezones when discussing availabilities?
 Here's a solution!

-A single‑view React app to define weekly availability in a selected timezone.
+A minimalistic React app to define weekly availability in a selected timezone.
 The grid shows seven columns (Mon–Sun) with 30‑minute rows.
 Selections are stored in UTC and live‑convert to the chosen timezone.
 Mobile shows 1–3 days with horizontal scroll.

 - Repo: https://github.com/synweap15/calendar-convert
 - Stack: React + Vite, Tailwind (bright theme), shadcn‑style utilities, ESLint + Prettier, Vitest